iris-hep/iris-hep.github.io/pages/projects/skyhookdm.md

 # Ongoing Work

-* Integrate SkyhookDM with Coffea and offload Nanoevents processing to the storage layer for faster anaylysis.
+* Integrate SkyhookDM with Coffea and offload Nanoevents processing to the storage layer for faster analysis.
 ![skyhook-coffea](/assets/images/skyhook-coffea.png){:style="display:block; margin-left: auto; margin-right: auto; width: 75%"}

 * A middleware to allow writing Parquet files containing Nanoevents from ServiceX to SkyhookDM via CephFS.